Jeffrey Currie

-Jeff Currie is an economist and the Global Head of Commodities Research in the Global Investment Research Division at Goldman Sachs.
+Jeff Currie is an economist and currently Chief Strategy Officer of Energy Pathways at The Carlyle Group.
+He is the former Global Head of Commodities Research in the Global Investment Research Division at Goldman Sachs.
 He rose to prominence during the 2000s by forecasting the commodity super-cycle and oil spiking above $100 a barrel.
 He has been labelled a "maverick" for making bold calls that 'pack a punch'.
 During the 2010s he was known for forecasting oil prices to stay 'lower for longer' to end the shale supply glut, whilst in more recent times his stance has shifted from bearish to considerably bullish, calling for a new commodities "supercycle" in late 2020 driven by underinvestment in supply, a process he has dubbed "the revenge of the old economy."

+In August 2023, Currie was appointed Chair of the Advisory Group of The Energy Policy Institute at the University of Chicago (EPIC).
+In February 2024, Currie joined The Carlyle Group.

 Early life

 Born in Reno, Nevada, Currie attended Sprague High School in Salem, Oregon, before attending Pepperdine University, in Malibu, California, where he obtained a Bachelor of Arts Economics in December 1987.

 Currie earned a Master of Arts Economics at the University of Chicago in December 1990, and a PhD in economics from the university in June 1996.